yousseftechdev/TuiTrivia/README.md

 ### API and Database

 - Flask: Used for the API
-- SQLite3: Used for storing leaderboard
+- Supabase: Used for storing leaderboard in a postgresql database
 - Leapcell: Hosting the API and Database

 ## License